GoogleCloudPlatform/opentelemetry-operations-ruby/.github/CONTRIBUTING.md

 ## Setup

-In order to use the ruby-spanner console and run the project's tests, there is a small amount of setup:
+In order to use the opentelemetry-operations-ruby console and run the project's tests, there is a small amount of setup:

 1. Install Ruby.